aave-starknet-project/aave-starknet-bridge/README.md

 ## Bridging staticATokens from L1<>L2

-- To deposit:
+- Transfer L1->L2:

 Users can either bridge their staticAToken to L2 by calling `deposit()` on `TokenBridge`, or deposit the underlying asset of the staticAToken directly by calling the `depositUnderlying()`.

+Calling `deposit` will result in the following:

+- staticATokens will be transfered from the user account to the L1 bridge
+- A `deposit` event will be emitted with the L1 token address, the recipient address on L2, and the amount
+- A message will be sent to the  L2 bridge with the amount to be transferred, the L1 token address and the recipient address as parameters.
+- The token bridge on L2 will then be minting the correspending ETHStaticAToken of the L1 token to the user.

-- To withdraw:
+- Transfer L2->L1:

-To bridge their staticATokens back to L1, users need to call the `initiate_withdraw` on L2 `token_bridge`.
+To bridge their staticATokens back to L1, users need to call `initiate_withdraw` on L2 `token_bridge`.